steveking-gh/brink/README.md

 ### Quoted Strings

 Brink allows utf-8 quoted strings with escape characters tab (\t) and newline (\n).
 Newlines are Linux style, so "A\n" is a two byte string everywhere.

+## Basic Structure of a Brink Program

+A brink source file consists of one or more sections and exactly one output statement.
+Starting from the output statement, brink evaluates each section and products the output file.